AaltoSciComp/scicomp-docs/rse/index.rst

 Research Software Engineers
 ===========================

-Our `Research Software Engineer <rse-history_>`_ (RSE) service provides you with a dedicated specialist to assist you with computing, software, and data tasks in your research, for a longer period than other staff can.
-Funding either comes from departments (for basic service) or from a research project.
+The Aalto `Research Software Engineers <rse-history_>`_ The Aalto Research Software Engineers (RSE) provide specialist support regarding software, computing, and data.
+As research becomes more digital and computer-dependent, the prerequisite knowledge grows larger and larger, creating a gap between those able to use the tools and those who struggle.
+The RSE program is designed to address this gap.
+We not only provide a service, but also teach researchers so they can be confident programmers and users of advanced IT tools, if that is their goal.

+We consist of experienced researchers who have relied heavily on computing technology (programming, computing, data) for our academic work, and thus can seamlessly collaborate on research projects.
+Our current mission is to use what we have learned to ensure that everyone can succeed in advanced research, regardless of pre-existing skills.

 .. _rse-history: https://www.software.ac.uk/blog/2016-08-17-not-so-brief-history-research-software-engineers-0

 As a **researcher**, the RSE service will allow you to focus on what you want, the science, increase your impact by making your research outputs more reusable, open, and higher quality.
-As a department, the RSE service will have an immense impact on our internal productivity.
+As a department, the RSE service will have an immense impact on your internal productivity.

 It's easy to request help, anywhere from an personal consultation, to